Chandanpreet-Kaur-15/FSD-Assignments/Based on HTML, CSS and JS/Animated Social-Media Icons/Readme.md

 This task consists of several sets of animated social media icons, each set is designed differently.

 # Description
-In thos task each row consists of different sets of social media icons which are animated (using HTML and CSS) differently from each other.
+In this task, each row consists of different sets of social media icons which are animated (using HTML and CSS) differently from each other.

 - Key features:
   1) Animated icons on hover